per2jensen/dar-backup/README.md

 ## --dry-run

-  Run 'dar' in dry run mode, to set what would have been backed up.
+  Run 'dar' in dry run mode, to see what would have been backed up.

-##  --backupdef
+##  --backupdef definition

   Run only a single backup definition, instead of all definitions kept in the backups.d directory

-  'definition' is one of the filenames in backups.d
+  'definition' is one of the filenames in backups.d/

 ## --local-backup-dir